-In 2017/18 the Authority carried out a review of its Local Plan, as is recommended every five years, through evidence gathering and consultation.
-The new plan is proposed to be adopted in summer of 2018.
-A further significant project carried out in 2017/18 was the review of the Authority's Recreation Management Strategy 2010-30, this process will continue into 2018/19.
+In 2018/19 the Authority continued the review of its Local Plan, as is recommended every five years, through evidence gathering, consultation and the formal examination sessions; the new plan is proposed to be adopted in 2019.
+A further significant project which continued in 2019/20 was the review of the Authority's Recreation Management Strategy 2010-30, this process will continue into 2019/20.
 The Authority is leading the review on behalf of the Recreation Management Strategy Steering Group (comprising the Forestry Commission, Verderers of the New Forest, Natural England, New Forest District Council, Hampshire County Council and New Forest National Park Authority).
+The Group completed a public consultation in 2018 involving local residents, organisations and groups and examined and analysed the responses - these will assist in shaping the new strategy for the New Forest.

-During 2017/18 the Authority began reviewing its Counter Fraud policies and procedures in light of the new code of practice and self-assessment toolkit from the Chartered Institute of Public Finance & Accountancy (CIPFA) and International Framework for Good Governance in the Public Sector - this work will be finalised over the coming months to ensure the Authority continues to follow best practice.
+During late 2018/19 the Authority began reviewing its Counter Fraud policies and procedures in light of the updated code of practice and self-assessment toolkit from the Chartered Institute of Public Finance & Accountancy (CIPFA) and International Framework for Good Governance in the Public Sector - this work will be finalised over the coming months to ensure the Authority continues to follow best practice.

 The Authority will be undertaking reviews of its Governance arrangements over the coming year.
-As mentioned above, it will also look to complete work on establishing best practice in records management across the organisation, thus ensuring compliance with data protection legislation (including the new GDPR) and retention schedules.
+As mentioned above, it will also look to finally complete its, wider/longer than expected, work on establishing best practice in records management across the organisation, thus ensuring compliance with data protection legislation (including the new GDPR) and retention schedules.